 Several recent studies have determined that peanuts can reduce the risk of dying from cancer, heart disease and 7 other medical conditions.
 This new evidence comes in addition to peanuts providing an abundance of nutrients.

-Multiple studies have now confirmed that vinegar will immediately reduce blood sugar and decrease insulin resistance, thus treating type-2 diabetes.
+Multiple studies have now confirmed that vinegar will immediately reduce blood sugar and decrease insulin resistance, thus improving or helping prevent type-2 diabetes.

 Recently Olympians and other athletes have been seen with Cupping marks, including Michael Phelps.
 Is Cupping useful for treating serious medical conditions?
 Clinical evidence shows at least 33 medical conditions can be treated with Cupping.